UyCoder/react-spring-boot-hilla-todo/README.md

+# Spring project with Hilla

+## I created this project with this simple steps
+1. I just simply enter the powershell `npx @hilla/cli init --react todo` and it brings me the whole project. this is awesome.
+2. Then I simply enter `cd todo` and after going to todo folder execute the command `idea .` it will open the project with Intellij Idea.
+3. After project opened in Intellij I added h2 databse and jpa dependencies without version infos in POM.xml file.
+4. Run the project.
+It takes about a minute then establish the front-end prject automatically.

 # Custom project from Hilla

 This project can be used as a starting point to create your own Hilla application with Spring Boot.